MatrixPilot/MatrixPilot/Tools/uav_log_to_kml/Readme.txt

 uav_log_to_kml.py is designed to be a generic UAV Telemetry Analyzer.
-It reads output from a telemetry file - and turns it into KML that allows a flight to be analyzed using Google Earth.
+It reads output from a telemetry file - and turns it into KML that allows a flight to be analyzed using Google Earth (GE).

 To see a picture of the possibilities - take a look at http://picasaweb.google.co.uk/lh/photo/nfPkZ0y0-jWEBFdBulif_w?feat=directlink

-As of early October 2009 this is early Alpha code.
+As of early November 2009 this is early Alpha code.
 If you are not a developer, it may not be suitable for you to use yet.
-It requires editing of the program source for you to use it, and it has no graphical user interface at this stage.

 GETTING STARTED:
 Using aileronAssist_ben  you must first configure